Marky303/DADN_backend/README.md

 - Django data can be deleted using "python manage.py flush"
 - Create superuser using "python manage.py createsupauser" (after cd into backend) to create superuser (credentials: nhien/1234)

-## 4.All features
-All the features that have been added to this template
-- User authentication actions
-    + Login/Logout
-    + Sign up
-    + Reset password
-    + A user note example